Returned from Duty

 Mobilized on 5 February 1917 as Sapper (Carpenter and Joiner, Superior)

-He reverts back to Sapper
+He reverts to Sapper

 OC Unit - As of 9 November 1918, he is Attd to No 2 Hospital